 DOUBLE GENEALOGY: The ADOPTION WITNESS.
 Update 2, Addendum 6

 Who was Kate Rabbit?
 Darned if we know!
-Well, she married Joseph Baxter M. Osborn on 14 SEP 1885 in Montclair, Essex County, New Jersey.1A That a Kate Rabbit was mentioned in Montclair, well, she might have come down from heaven to actually help solve our puzzle!
+Well, she married Joseph Baxter M. Osborn on 14 SEP 1885 in Montclair, Essex County, New Jersey.1A That a Kate Rabbit came to be mentioned in Montclair, well, she might have come down from heaven to actually help solve our puzzle!
 Their marital record says she was born in 1863 to Owen Rabbit and Mary Higgins.
-Truth is, a number of children born in Roscommon Ireland about that time, to namesakes Owen and Mary are available from online search, but Kate is not among them.
+Truth is, a number of children in Roscommon Ireland about that time, were born to namesakes Owen and Mary and are available from online search, but a Kate is not among them.
 Her groom was a Montclair boy, born 1859 to William Osborn and Mary Mitchell.
+All good!

 We did not find her in the 1880 US Census.
 Nor could she be plucked from the New Jersey State Census 1885.
 That was discouraging because we wanted her to have laid footprints in Essex County in the early 1880s, on which we could spy.
-We were not to ask much of her – just a little intelligence from the 1880 decade in the US.
+We were not to ask much of her – just a little intelligence from that timeframe in New Jersey.

 Now, a Catherine Rabbott and Jos.
 Osborn had a male babe on 11 June 1886, in Montclair.1C Sure must have been her!
 Thus, we had high hopes to study her as she stepped forward through life.
-Then, as we are painfully aware, Census 1890 was destroyed and besides, Kate apparently demised about then, for Joseph remarried in 1895.
+Then, as we are painfully aware, Census 1890 was destroyed and Kate apparently demised about then, for Joseph remarried in 1895.
 It seemed that is all we might know of Kate Rabbit but perhaps that was enough.

 OUR INTEREST IN KATE RABBIT IS … JANE CARROLL